Identity requirements for driver's licence, learner's permit or WA photo card

 - Australian Keypass identity card

-- Employee photo identity card issued by state/territory or Federal government
+- Employee photo identity card issued by state/territory or Commonwealth government

 - Australian Defence Force discharge papers, less than 12 months old